Family Consumer Sciences and Human Services

 For reimbursement

-- Submit the FV2 form and receipts to dese.fcs@dese.mo.gov
+- Submit the FV2 form to dese.fcs@dese.mo.gov.
+Appropriate invoices must be kept at the LEA.

 Enhancement Grant